SamYStudiO/flair-gradle-plugin/README.md

 ___
 ######WARNING
-Actually comes up with 3.0 beta Feathers library (downloaded on 2016-04-19 from Github).
+Actually comes up with early 3.0 beta Feathers library (downloaded on 2016-04-19 from Github).
 You may obviously update it if you need to.

 ___
 * Almost transparent Flair actionscript library to **manage your resources**.